 - Hardly Strictly Bluegrass (October)

+And that about concludes this San Francisco travel guide.
+And it just only scratches the surface!
 What are some of your favorite free or affordable things to do in San Francisco?